aragon/sdk/javascript/modules/client/README.md

 import { ClientErc20, Context, ContextPlugin } from "@aragon/sdk-client";
 import { Wallet } from 'ethers'

-// create a simple context
+// Create a simple context
 const context: Context = new Context(params)
-// create a plugin context from the simple context and the plugin address const pluginAddress = "0x1234567890123456789012345678901234567890" const contextPlugin: ContextPlugin = ContextPlugin.fromContext(context, pluginAddress)
+// Create a plugin context from the simple context and the plugin address const pluginAddress = "0x1234567890123456789012345678901234567890" const contextPlugin: ContextPlugin = ContextPlugin.fromContext(context, pluginAddress)
-// create erc20 client
+// Create an ERC20 client
 const client = new ClientErc20(contextPlugin)

 const daoAddressorEns = "0x12345..."